rotu-me/rps-game/README.md

 # rps-game
-Game for the odin project
+Game for the odin projecT
+Requirement
+.